-When there is a divorce, the sponsor must update this information in the Defense Enrollment Eligibility Reporting System (DEERS).
-A copy of the divorce decree is needed to update DEERS.
+When there is a divorce, the sponsor must update the Defense Enrollment Eligibility Reporting System (DEERS) with a copy of the divorce decree.
 TRICARE eligibility for some family members may change:

-As of 12:01 a.m. on the day of the divorce, your benefits end unless you meet the eligibility requirements of a former spouse.
+Your benefits will end at 12:01 a.m. on the day of the divorce, unless you meet the former spouse eligibility requirements.
 If you meet the former spouse requirements, you'll continue to be eligible for TRICARE, and will use your name and health benefit number (not your former sponsor's) to schedule appointments and file claims.
-If you do not meet the former spouse eligibility requirements, you can no longer get care through TRICARE.
-Any claims paid after your loss of eligibility will be recouped.
-Upon loss of eligibility, you may be eligible to purchase coverage under the Continued Health Care Benefit Program.

-Biological and adopted children of the sponsor remain eligible for TRICARE up to age 21 (or age 23 if enrolled in college, learn more) as long as the child remains a dependent child (i.e. is not married or serving on active duty.)
-Stepchildren who were not adopted by the sponsor lose TRICARE eligibility once DEERS is updated with the divorce decree.
-Upon loss of eligibility, stepchildren may be eligible to purchase coverage under the Continued Health Care Benefit Program.
+- Biological and adopted children (of the sponsor) remain eligible for TRICARE up to age 21 (or age 23 if enrolled in college, learn more) as long as the child remains a dependent child (i.e. is not married or serving on active duty.)

 Using TRICARE with Other Health Insurance